y2q-actionman/cl-aws-custom-runtime-test/README.md

 1. Environmental variables.

-  They are held in varibles exported by `aws-lambda-runtime` package.
+  They are bound to special varibles in `aws-lambda-runtime` package.
   Please see _lambda-env-vars.lisp_.

-2. Http headers.
+2. HTTP headers.

-   They are passed into the second argument of your handler function as an alist (because I uses `Drakma`.)
+   They are bound to `aws-lambda-runtime:*HEADER-ALIST*` as an alist (because I uses `Drakma`.)

-   Example:
+   In addition, when AWS Lambda's standard syntax is used at 'handler', it is passed at the second argument of your handler function.

+   HTTP header example:
 ```lisp
     ((:CONTENT-TYPE . "application/json")
        (:LAMBDA-RUNTIME-AWS-REQUEST-ID